TestingExcellence/mundana-theme-jekyll/_posts/2016-09-14-how-to-setup-a-qa-function-from-scratch-for-agile-projects.md

 Usually, during the first few days of the sprint, developers are busy coding and so the new features won't be ready to test for a while.
 Here is a good chance to start working on the regression tests.

-There are **[best practices for regression testing](http://www.testingexcellence.com/best-practices-for-regression-testing/)**, but generally, the approach would be to identify the main core user journeys throughout the website, so that on each new release of the website, we can be confident that the application is still usable by majority of its users.
+There are [best practices for regression testing](/best-practices-for-regression-testing/), but generally, the approach would be to identify the main core user journeys throughout the website, so that on each new release of the website, we can be confident that the application is still usable by majority of its users.

 There doesn't need to be an exhaustive list of these scenarios, just the main and most important ones will be sufficient to start a small regression pack that can be executed on every build.
 Later, as the regression pack matures, we can begin to add more scenarios.